HallenWeaver/go-rest-api-example/README.md

 ## Version History

+### Version 0.4.1
+* Added first version of an Insomnia Collection with all current endpoints for quick testing.

 ### Version 0.4.0
 * Switched SQLite solution for a containerized MongoDB instance running on Docker.
     * This should be updated in the future to include a remote instance with proper logging in.